 cpu: "?*"

-Use the right panel in the policy editor to test against sample input:
+Use the right panel in the policy editor to test against sample Terraform plan JSON:

-Add a Terraform plan JSON or manifest in the Input panel.
+Add a Terraform plan fragment in the Input panel.

 Evaluate the policy against the input.